aleeeee1/aleeeee1/README.md

 - C
 - Javascript, react, css, html shit
 - MySql but just a bit
-- I know how to fucking now an API, bro please
+- I know how to fucking use an API, bro please

 - mauro
 - BAKA#3949 on discord if u ever need me for something of the above.